Login

 There are several benefits to learning online.
 Convenience and saving money tend to be toward the top of the list.
 Not having to drive to a class regularly during the week saves time and money, and alleviates scheduling nightmares.
 Recorded sessions also allow a level of convenience that is not found in any traditional learning environment.
 Also, online learning tends to be lower in cost than traditional learning situations due to lower overhead.

-Other reasons include increasing students’ technological proficiency, interacting with students in other areas of the nation (or even the world), and preparing students for distance learning opportunities in the future.
-One additional consideration is that, in a traditional classroom, negative social factors can effect a student’s learning.
-In the online format, there are no social pressures, no cliques or need to look "cool", and no other distractions common to the traditional classroom.
+Other reasons include increasing students' technological proficiency, interacting with students in other areas of the nation (or even the world), and preparing students for distance learning opportunities in the future.
+One additional consideration is that, in a traditional classroom, negative social factors can effect a student's learning.
+In the online format, there are no social pressures, no cliques or need to look "cool", and no other distractions common to the in-person learning settings.

 • What about online safety?

 All sessions are private.
-This means that the only people who are allowed to attend, have been invited by the instructor.
-Only registered students and their parents would have access to a session.
+Only registered students and their parents would have access to a session (or others who have been invited by the instructor).
 Occasionally, a prospective student may be invited to sit in on a class session or watch a recorded session for promotional purposes.

 • How is LIVE Online Math better than other online learning options?